icerpc/icerpc-docs/content/slice/encoding/primitive-types.md

 The encoding of all signed integers uses [two's complement], the standard representation for signed integers.
 {% /slice1 %}

+## Floating-point types

+A `float32` or `float64` is encoded on 4 resp.
+8 bytes using the binary32 resp. binary64 formats specified by
+[IEEE 754].

 ## String